PuscasDumitru/design-patterns/LAB_1/readme.md

 **Abstract Factory** is a creational design pattern, which provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.

-​	For the sample project the following pattersn have been implemented: Singleton, Builder and Factory Method.
-Singleton class is represented by the `RandomNonBuyers` class which creates a sipmle simulation of some clients in the shop that are not going to purchase anything.
+​	For the sample project the following patterns have been implemented: Singleton, Builder and Factory Method.
+The Singleton class is represented by the `RandomNonBuyers` class, which creates a simple simulation of some clients in the shop that are not going to purchase anything.

 ```c#
 public static RandomNonBuyers GetRandomNonBuyers()